arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_vertex_collection_add_http_examples.md

 The response code.

 @RESTREPLYBODY{graph,object,required,graph_representation}
-The information about the newly created graph.
+The information about the modified graph.

 @RESTRETURNCODE{202}
 Is returned if the collection could be created and waitForSync is disabled